quaderno/quaderno-ruby/README.md

   response.identity # => {"id"=>737000, "name"=>"Walter White", "email"=>"cooking@br.bd", "href"=>"https://my_subdomain.quadernoapp.com/api/"}
 ```

-`environment` is an optional argument.
+Note that `environment` is an optional argument.
 By passing `:sandbox`, you will retrieve your credentials for the sandbox environment and not for production.

 This will return a hash with the information about your api url, which includes the account subdomain.

 ## Ping the service

 You can ping the service in order to check if it is up with:

 ```ruby
   response = Quaderno::Base.ping #=> Quaderno::Base